jeffThompson/CreativeProgramming2/Syllabus.md

 ***

 ### REQUIRED MATERIALS
 Required and suggested readings will be provided as PDFs on GitHub – there is no required textbook.
+However, all students will need:

 * A reliable webcam, either built into your computer or an external one.
 You may want to consider purchasing an external webcam for class projects anyway.
-I suggest the Logitech C920 (though at $80 it’s kinda spendy).
-Logitech also offers their BRIO camera, which does 4k video (but is $200).
+I suggest the [Logitech C920](https://www.logitech.com/en-us/products/webcams/c920s-pro-hd-webcam.960-001257.html) (though at $80 it’s kinda spendy).
+Logitech also offers their [BRIO camera](https://www.logitech.com/en-us/products/webcams/brio-4k-hdr-webcam.960-001105.html), which does 4k video (but is $200).
 For a barebones but manual focus model, the ELP camera is a good choice though the picture quality is not as good.
 * A notebook or sketchbook for taking notes, figuring things out, and ideation.
+Find (or make!) one you really like.
+I particularly love Moleskine sketchbooks with gridded paper but use whatever makes you want to draw in it!

 ***